HMRC Criminal Investigation

-The specialist HMRC criminal investigation solicitors employed by DPP Business & Tax have a comprehensive understanding of HMRC criminal investigation powers and can help you to gather strong and compelling evidence to help prove your innocence at a court hearing.
+The specialist HMRC criminal investigation solicitors employed by DBT & Partners have a comprehensive understanding of HMRC investigation powers and can help you to gather strong and compelling evidence to help prove your innocence at a court hearing.
 They’ll also look through all of your documentation and accounts, interview witnesses and work alongside you to fully understand your case.
 Vitally, they’ll also provide expert legal representation throughout your dealings with HMRC and any appearances in court.

 Matters Related to HMRC Criminal Investigations

-HMRC criminal investigation powers are likely to be called upon if investigators believe you are guilty of:
+HMRC criminal investigation powers are likely to be called upon if HMRC criminal investigators believe you are guilty of:

 - Tax fraud or tax evasion

 - Taxation fraud related to crime or organised crime